-Criticisms of the corvette are it’s not so great looking interior, early steering wheel design as well as cheaply materials.
+Criticisms of the corvette are its not-so-great-looking interior, early steering wheel design as well as cheap materials.
 Luckily a lot of this can be remedied by the aftermarket.
 Pick one up with decent miles under $18k.

 Where do I look for cars?
 Check out Edmunds.com for great used car listings.

 V10, V10, V10.
 What more do I need to say.
 For under $18k these wonderful beasts can be in your driveway now singing the glorious song that is the V10 exhaust note.